The Startling Prevalence Of Breast Cancer

 However, screenings alone aren’t enough.
 Doctors also have a responsibility to take patients’ complaints seriously.
 Further testing is especially critical for women experiencing symptoms such as:

-- A lump or mass in the breast tissue
+- Lumps or masses located in the armpit or breast tissue

 - Thickening of the breast tissue